HectorBerry/CryptoCheckerFullStack/hardhat/README.md

 npx hardhat ignition deploy ./ignition/modules/FavouriteToken.ts
 ```

+# Deploy to sepolia test network(for testing purposes)
+`npx hardhat run ./deploy/deploy.ts --network sepolia`
+Be sure to have some SepoliaETH to be able to do the transactions(you can look up a sepolia faucet)

 Use the test command to run the test suite

 Use the ignition deploy to deploy it to the blockchain(Make sure its a test network like sepolia!)